rackerlabs/rackspace-how-to/content/cloud-databases/upgrade-a-cloud-databases-instance-from-mysql-56-to-newer-mariadb-or-percona.md

 ---

 This article shows you how to upgrade from a Cloud Databases MySQL&reg;
-5.6 instance to a newer MariaDB&reg; or Percona&reg; Database instance.
+5.6 instance to a newer MariaDB&reg; or Percona database instance.
 The steps assume that you haven't enabled the root database user on the source or destination instance and that you're using the Rackspace [Cloud Control Panel](http://login.rackspace.com) to manage your Cloud Databases.